slhodak/SongHelper/README.md

 2. Make it useful for original songwriting

 ## Progress
-Playable using right and left hands
+Conduct  using right and left hands
 (Phone should be on its right side, locked in portrait orientation)

-Interface: you send messages to the device by touching your fingers to your thumb.
+### Interface
+You queue chords by pulling fingers away from your thumb; these gestures signify numbers.
+Numbers 1-4 are made with the (near) universal gestures for numbers 1-4
+5 is made by moving the pinky away from the thumb
+6 by moving both pinky and ring finger away from the thumb
+7 by moving pinky, ring finger, and middle finger away from the thumb

 Left hand controls chord played, right hand can modify the chord
-(Pinky does nothing for now)
+Left hand numbers signify chords I-VII

+#### Right Hand Interface
+1: Major Triad
+2: Major 7th
+3: Dominant 7th
+4: Minor Triad
+5: Minor 7th
+6: Half Diminished
+7: Sus4